mmwale/react-js-personal-portfolio/README.md

 # Getting Started
-To get started with the React App, after installing React and Node.js, you can run/launch the app by typing 'npm start' in the project directory on the console.
+To get started with the React App, after installing React and Node.js, you can run/launch the app in a development server by typing 'npm start' in the project directory on the console.
 This will load the packages and create the application.

 ## Run the Application
 To test the app, you type 'npm test'.
 This will launch a test run in interactive mode